Last Updated on December 6, 2022

 How to develop a day trading strategy?

 Different traders have their unique approaches to day trading.
-But the general steps for creating a day trading strategy include the following:
+But the general steps for creating a day trading strategy include the following (this is our best tip to becoming successful):

 - Converting the edge to a trading strategy: When you find a marked inefficiency that provides an edge you can exploit, the next thing is to formulate trading rules (for trade entry and exit).
 This converts it into a trading strategy.